 Tate aims to acquire art works of outstanding quality in all the areas for which it is responsible.
 It seeks to expand the range and texture of the art collection, and through its acquisitions to frame and address changing historical narratives.
-Particular attention is paid to developing a comprehensive representation of developments in British art.
-Tates collecting strategy is not medium specific, although attention is paid to building representative holdings of works in all relevant media.
-Tate is also committed to expand the geographical remit of its art collection.
+Tate’s collecting strategy is not medium specific, although attention is paid to building representative holdings of works in all relevant media.

-- Tate Aquisitions and Disposals Policy [PDF, 75KB]
+- Tate Aquisitions and Disposals Policy [PDF, 188KB]

 Acquisitions are made according to priorities agreed by the Board of Trustees.

-Tates art collection and archive collection are built by purchase, gift and bequest, as well as through works allocated by the Government in lieu of tax.
-Tates collecting is funded by a grant provided by the Department for Culture, Media and Sport, and is also supported by individuals and by funding groups established by the museum.
+Tate’s art collection and archive collection are built by purchase, gift and bequest, as well as through works allocated by the Government in lieu of tax and through the Cultural Gift Scheme.
+Tate’s collecting is funded by a grant provided by the Department for Culture, Media and Sport, and is also supported by individuals and by funding groups established by the museum.
 Tate also applies for additional funding for specific works from various charitable organisations.

 The Collections Committee is empowered to make decisions about proposed acquisitions of a value below £250,000.
 Its decisions are then ratified by the Board of Trustees.
 For acquisitions costing above £250,000, however, the Committee only makes recommendations to the Board of Trustees, who take the final decision.